 Born in New Zealand, her mother was a made-to-measure designer.
 “It’s quite funny.
 I grew up with my mother: as a designer, she was always working and I actually used to say to her: ‘Whatever you do, never leave me your business'”.

 Fortunately Ms. Wickstead decided on a career in fashion after all, that strikes us as a very good thing.
-Below we share five looks form her sping/summer 2012 collection via London Fashion Week.
+Below we share five looks from her sping/summer 2012 collection via London Fashion Week.